-Please note: A complete statement of revenues and expenditures may be prepared in tandem with this.
+A complete statement of revenues and expenditures can be prepared in tandem with this.

 The lump sum for operational expenditures amounts to 12% of the net turnover, subject to a maximum of €26,400.

-The lump sum is a net value.
-With regard to sales tax exemption without credit (e.g. as small business owner), which entails the loss of the right to deduct input tax, the non-deductible sales tax apportionable to the lump sum operational expenses is a cost factor and thus deductible from the income tax in addition to the lump sum.
+The lump sum is basically a net value, so no turnover tax may be deducted from the lump sum for operational expenditures.
+With regard to sales tax exemption without credit (e.g. as small business owner), which entails the loss of the right to an input tax deduction, however the non-deductible sales tax apportionable to the lump sum operational expenditures is a cost factor under the gross system and thus deductible from the income tax in addition to the lump sum.